awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingTempSessionTokenJava.md

 # Making requests using IAM user temporary credentials \- AWS SDK for Java<a name="AuthUsingTempSessionTokenJava"></a>

 An IAM user or an AWS Account can request temporary security credentials \(see [Making requests](MakingRequests.md)\) using the AWS SDK for Java and use them to access Amazon S3\.
 These credentials expire after the specified session duration\.

-To use IAM temporary security credentials, do the following:
+By default, the session duration is one hour\.
+If you use IAM user credentials, you can specify the duration when requesting the temporary security credentials from 15 minutes to the maximum session duration for the role\.
+For more information about temporary security credentials, see [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) in the *IAM User Guide*\.
+For more information about making requests, see [Making requests](MakingRequests.md)\.

+**To get temporary security credentials and access Amazon S3**

 1. Create an instance of the `AWSSecurityTokenService` class\.
 For information about providing credentials, see [Using the AWS SDKs, CLI, and Explorers](UsingAWSSDK.md)\.